1kmHQ/Book/02-the-philosophy.md

 This is what we mean when we say we scale trust.
 Kannan's trustworthiness, proven locally, becomes portable.
 The platform makes it visible.
 The network carries it further.

 Every provider who earns trust expands the system's reach.
 Every satisfied customer becomes evidence that the next customer can rely on.

+> **[Figure 2.1: Trust Compounding Flywheel]**
+> *Visual showing: Provider delivers reliably → Customer trusts → Customer recommends → New customer tries → Provider reputation grows → Reputation becomes portable → Trust extends to new zones → Network effect without network extraction*

+---

+## The Temptations We Resist

+Philosophy is tested by temptation.
+Here are the temptations we will face, and why we resist them:

+**The Temptation to Scale Fast**
+Venture capital loves growth curves.
+"Launch in 50 zones by Q4."
+"10x providers in 12 months."
+The pressure is real.

+Why we resist: Trust doesn't scale at venture speed.
+A zone launched before trust is established fails loudly and poisons the next zone.
+Better to be in 10 healthy zones than 50 struggling ones.

+**The Temptation to Subsidise Growth**
+Burn money to acquire users.
+Offer ₹0 rides to customers, ₹500 bonuses to providers.
+The users flood in.

+Why we resist: Subsidised users aren't real users.
+They leave when subsidies end.
+Worse, they train providers to depend on artificial incentives instead of sustainable earnings.

+**The Temptation to Extract for Efficiency**
+Increase commission "just 2% more."
+Add a "service fee."
+Take a larger float on payouts.
+The margins improve.

+Why we resist: Every rupee extracted from providers is trust destroyed.
+The provider math is fragile.
+We build prosperity, not dependency.

+**The Temptation to Centralise Control**
+Standardise everything.
+Override zone admins from headquarters.
+"We know better."

+Why we resist: We don't know better.
+Local knowledge beats central assumptions.
+The zone admin who has lived there for decades understands what we never will.

+Resisting these temptations is philosophy in action.

 ---